lantoli/terraform-provider-lantoli/docs/guides/importing-organization.md

 ## Important Changes to Required Attributes

-To enable import functionality, several attributes that were previously required for creating organizations have been made optional:
+To enable import functionality, several attributes that were previously marked as required have been made optional:

 - `org_owner_id`
 - `description`
 - `role_names`
-- `federation_settings_id` (was already optional but it's also creation-only)

-### Why These Changes Were Necessary

-These attributes are **creation-only** attributes that:
-1. Are only needed when creating a new organization.
-2. Cannot be modified after the organization is created.
-3. Are not returned by the Atlas API when reading existing organizations.
+This change was done because these attributes are only needed when creating a new organization and are not returned by the Atlas API when reading existing organizations so they will be empty if the resource is imported.

-**Important:** While these attributes are now optional in the schema, they are still **required when creating a new organization**.
+While these attributes are now optional in the schema, they are still **required when creating a new organization**.
 The provider will validate that these attributes are present during the creation process.

 ## How to Import an Organization